zhouzhou8899/LNC_Estimation/README.md

 # LNC-Estimation
 This repository contains the model weights and documentation for the model testing.
+Python script execution is simple.
+Run the script and follow the prompts in the dialog boxes.
  1. Introduction
 This repository provides machine learning model files and inference code for predicting leaf nitrogen content (LNC).
 The models are based on ensemble learning strategies (Random Forest, SVM, XGBoost) and have undergone PSO hyperparameter optimization and feature selection.